w3f/Grants-Program/applications/bastion_protocol.md

 **Additional Context:**

-- This is our first W3F grant application
-- No previous grants or external funding for this project
-- Team commitment: 1.5 FTE total (0.75 FTE each)
+- Team commitment: 1.5 FTE total (0.75 FTE each) with 6+ months Polkadot development experience
 - All deliverables will be open-source (Apache 2.0)
 - Designed as foundational infrastructure for ecosystem use
 - Addresses genuine gap in DeFi by focusing on group coordination primitives
 - Ready to begin development immediately upon approval
+- Testnet deployment for this grant; mainnet path determined by community feedback and funding

 **Why Bastion Matters for Polkadot:**